Disclaimer: J.K. Rowling owns Harry Potter

 "You do know there actually isn't a list…I'm not the grim reaper," Thanatos sighed, ducking his head slightly in exasperation.

-Hope arched an eyebrow.
+Hope arched an eyebrow, dubious at best.

 "Technically, the names are kept in a book," Thanatos muttered, "but that's not the point."